hashicorp/packer/website/source/docs/other/environment-variables.html.md

     connections on your local host.
 The default is 10,000.
 See the [core configuration page](/docs/other/core-configuration.html).

+-   `PACKER_PLUGIN_PATH` - a PATH variable for finding third-party packer plugins.
+For example: `~/custom-dir-1:~/custom-dir-2`.
+Separate directories in the PATH string using a colon (`:`) on posix systems and a semicolon (`;`) on windows systems.
+The above example path would be able to find a provisioner named `packer-provisioner-foo` in either `~/custom-dir-1/packer-provisioner-foo` or `~/custom-dir-2/packer-provisioner-foo`.

 -   `CHECKPOINT_DISABLE` - When Packer is invoked it sometimes calls out to [checkpoint.hashicorp.com](https://checkpoint.hashicorp.com/) to look for new versions of Packer.
 If you want to disable this for security or privacy